 That's just who we are.

-Because what happened puts this great democratic republic, this constitutional republic in jeopardy.
+But, you know, we have major components here because what happened puts this great democratic republic, this constitutional republic in jeopardy.

-These are not words that I came up with for the sake of of speaking them when we talk about a dual justice system, an equal justice under the law, an equal application of our laws.
+These are not words that I came up with for the sake of speaking them when we talk about a dual justice system, an equal justice under the law, an equal application of our laws.

 There's no debate any longer.

-Probably one of them, Russia, probably another one, North Korea, probably another one China, probably another one Japan, and God knows how many others.
+Probably one of them, Russia, probably another one, North Korea, probably another one, China, probably another one, Japan, and God knows how many others.

 That's why you don't put it there.

-And then, you know, you had a group of people that favored her, even the person interviewing her thinks that she should win a hundred million to zero and said so, and still got to interview her and was writing her exoneration in May of 2016 before the interview of her and 17 other key witnesses, and actually allowed in the interview Hillary to bring two other people in.
+Even the person interviewing her thinks that she should win $100 million to zero and said so, and still got to interview her and was writing her exoneration in May of 2016 before the interview of her and 17 other key witnesses and actually allowed in the interview Hillary to bring two other people in.

 You think that would be afforded to General Flynn, who both McCabe and Comey bragged about setting up the deputy FBI director.